Shz2020/linear-time-selection/README.md

 # Linear Time Selection

-Implements the Selection algorithm as described by Blum, Floyd, Pratt, Rivest, and Tarjan.
-It runs in O(n) time complexity with the best case being O(1) in case of a sorted array.
+Implements the *Selection algorithm* as described by Blum, Floyd, Pratt, Rivest, and Tarjan.
+It runs in `O(n)` time complexity with the best case being O(1) in case of a sorted array.
 Implementation is provided as `LinearTimeSelection` class contained in the package `io.gitbub.thehappybug.Algorithms`.

-> See [http://en.wikipedia.org/wiki/Selection_algorithm](Wikipedia) for more information on Selection algorithm.
+> See [http://en.wikipedia.org/wiki/Selection_algorithm](Wikipedia) for more information on the Selection algorithm.

 ## Compiling